HubSpot/cms-theme-boilerplate/CONTRIBUTING.md

 ## Issues and Bugs

-If you find a bug in the template or the function of the template:
+If you find a bug in this template:

 - Check our [documentation](https://designers.hubspot.com/docs) first
 - Ask for help in our developer community [Slack group](https://designers.hubspot.com/slack)